gotamist/other/README.md

 has the prices of a small number of houses - only 506.
 There are 14 features available for each house.
 The problem is a regression problem.
-Is it possible to use features such as the number of rooms, the neighborhood in which it is located.
-The aim is learn what the selling price would be, using these features.
+Is it possible to use features such as the number of rooms, the neighborhood in which it is located, to learn what the selling price would be?

 The problem here is an exploration of decision tree regressors, with all their limitations and strengths, a look at bias-variance trade-off